stevenalexander/dropwizard-jdbi/README.md

-# Dropwizard 7.1
+# Dropwizard JDBI

-Test project for Dropwizard 7.1 updating my previous 0.6.2 code sample to use 7.1
+Test project for Dropwizard 7.1 using JDBI to interact with a DB.

+Also using Flyway and H2 to create an in memory DB with test data for integration testing.